 There is no love sincerer than the love of food, and while I didn’t write that I couldn’t agree more!

 I have taken 20 years of experience in the professional kitchen, 35 in the home kitchen, 12 years in the wedding industry, a love of good food, writing, and somehow combined it all to call it my “job”.

 The newest branch of Life with Gusto brought forth my passion for wrapping delectable local produce in a light pastry and so, my tart business was born.
-(I love to work with vegan or wheat-free dough and fillings, be it savory or sweet.)
-I am passionate about bringing great-tasting treats to Vancouver.
-(I use a terrific wheat-free flour blend that makes the most incredible light and flaky pastry.)
+Then followed the cupcakes and cookies.
+(I love to work with vegan or wheat-free ingredients.
+The challenge to abandon 50% of what I earned my pastry diploma in: butter, eggs and flour is an everyday love affair.

 Vegan: Well, I’ve done it all.
 A vegetarian for most of my adult life, I learned how to ask for dishes void of animal-products in so many languages.
 I had the joy of living in Italy, Germany, Holland, traveled all over Europe, traversed across Russia, mainland China, Outer Mongolia and ended up working in Hong Kong for two years.
 When I wasn’t eating Pizza Margarita on Lan Kwai Fong I was attaching myself to a backpack, and globe-trotting through South East Asia, Australia, and India.
 I had some of the most incredible and unconventional plant-based dishes one could conjure up.